 Pick one healthy morning ritual that works for you, and stick with it.
 Starting your day off on the right foot will keep you in a productive, healthy mindset for the entire day.
 My healthy ritual is drinking a green nutrition shake and then downing four glasses of water.
 Then later in the morning, I’ll have a proper breakfast.
 Looking to add a healthy smoothie or shake to your AM routine?
 Check out these 56 Best Smoothies for Weight Loss.

-Eat for Health,
+Eat for Health, Not Weight Loss

 To see real results, you need to eat real food.
 When your eating habits consist of eating a variety of real foods that provide the body with nourishment, a healthier body is created.
 And the healthier you are, the faster you’ll recover post-workout and the better chance you’ll have at losing fat and building muscle.
 And if you must eat processed food, do yourself a favor and stay away from these 150 Worst Packaged Foods in America.